-We’ve prepared a list of consumer trends for those who are or plan to sell products in China.
+We’ve prepared a list of 2019 China Consumption Trends for those who are or plan to sell products in China.
 This article is the third and final edition of AgencyChina’s Predictions Mini-Series, which also covers travel and platforms.

 Before we dive in to this particular topic, let’s quickly revisit how the Chinese consumer market looks.

 China is the world’s largest consumer market.
 Its economic growth has shifted from export and investment led to consumption.
 In fact, three-quarters of China’s GDP growth last year came from domestic consumption.
 This offers a fantastic opportunity for brands to grow.

 Figure 1: China’s consumption relative to the US

 With this in mind, let’s take you through our top consumer predictions for 2019.

 1. Male Grooming Growth Turns Up a Gear

 Euromonitor International, a market research firm, reckons China’s male grooming market grew to US$2 billion dollars in 2018.
 This is off the back of strong year-on-year growth across male toiletries, skincare and haircare.
 Growth across these male grooming categories is nearly triple equivalent female categories.